Kareem-izzat/Design-patterns/README.md

 2. Subscribers register and define filters for events of interest.
 3. Publisher schedules and dispatches events through the `EventScheduler`.
 4. Every dispatched event is logged and saved in event history for later analysis.
+5. published events are logged automatically, including Event details and Which subscribers were notified
 ---

 ##  How to Run